spolcharoen/DH150-PawanPolcharoen/Assignment7/README.md

 ## Tasks Supported
 1. Sort recipe search by level of rating.
+    * go to "Breakfast" page under "Recipes" tab
+    * click "Sort" button and then click "Ratings"
+    * recipes will rearrange and sort by highest to lowest rating

-2. Save recipe to "Breakfasts" folder on website and access that folder through your account.
+2. Save recipe to folder on website and access that folder through your account.
+    * go to "Breakfast" page under "Recipes" tab
+    * click on "Crispy Fried Egg" recipe
+    * click "Save" button and then "Breakfasts"
+    * click on Account icon at top right and then "Saved"
+    * click on "Breakfasts" folder to see saved recipe in folder

 3. Navigate to recipe page and leave a rating and review.
+    * go to "Breakfast" page under "Recipes" tab
+    * click on "Crispy Fried Egg" recipe
+    * click on review icon by the five stars
+    * write review and click "Post"

 ## The Prototype
 **Link to final interactive Figma prototype:** https://www.figma.com/proto/VebjqMgBurBc1iV37WjSnU/The-Cookbook-Hi-fi-Prototype-Interactive?node-id=1%3A2&scaling=scale-down